splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 *************************

 .. meta::
-      :description: The OTLP exporter allows the OpenTelemetry Collector to send metrics, traces, and logs through gRCP using the OTLP format.
+      :description: The OTLP exporter allows the OpenTelemetry Collector to send metrics, traces, and logs through gRPC using the OTLP format.
 Read on to learn how to configure the component.

 The OTLP exporter sends metrics, traces, and logs through gRPC using the OTLP format.
 See :ref:`otel-data-processing` for more information.